 If you plan on majoring in anthropology, you won't be alone since the degree program is ranked #77 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 7 schools in Washington to determine which ones were the best for degree seekers in the field of anthropology.
-When you put them all together, these colleges and universities awarded 232 degrees in anthropology during the 2020-2021 academic year.
+Combined, these schools handed out 239 degrees in anthropology to qualified students.

 Your choice of anthropology school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for anthropology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.